Slangborgh16/llm-coin-flip/experiment.md

 # The Experiment
-In this experiment, I ran a series of trials to compare how different prompts and LLM temperatures affect the coin flips produced by `gpt-3.5-turbo`.
+In this experiment, I ran a series of coin flip trials using `gpt-3.5-turbo`.
+The goal was to compare how different prompts and temperatures affect the results of the LLM.
 All coin flips were independent of each other.
-In other words, GPT doesn't get to see the previous coin flip results.
+In other words, GPT doesn't get to see the results of previous coin flips.
 I ran 1000 trials for each combination of prompt and temperature.

 The prompts were: